 Does Gap Insurance Cover Death?

 No, it is only applicable to vehicle losses and does not cover bodily injuries, medical expenses, lost wages or funeral costs.

 Does it Cover an Upside Down Loan?

-After being in the auto insurance for over 25 years I have, unfortunately seen this play out countless times.
-People suffering a total loss on their vehicle and then owing more to the bank than they get from the insurance company pay out.
+After being in auto insurance for over 25 years I have unfortunately seen this play out countless times.
+People suffer a total loss on their vehicle and then owe more to the bank than they get from the insurance company payout.